 Capital and Special Campaigns.
 Campaigns help a school think big, and that's just what Wildwood is gearing up to do.
-As was announced at the 2015 State of School address, Wildwood has ambitious plans for the future.
 To learn more about the impact of transformative giving, contact Alan Ball, director of institutional advancement, at email@example.com or (310) 943-5312.

 A strong endowment can give students from across Los Angeles’ broad socioeconomic spectrum the opportunity to experience and benefit from a Wildwood education.
 And that’s to the benefit of all.
 Click here to learn more about Wildwood's Endowment.
 Make your gift to the Hope Fund or Landis Green Innovation Fund now.